Personal Protective Equipment (PPE)

 stock to avoid outdating.

-What are examples when PH would require use
+What are examples when public health would require use

 Directly Observed Therapy (DOT) for a client with active